dselivanov/text2vec/readme.md

 If you like it, you **can help**:

 - Test and leave feedback on [github issuer tracker](https://github.com/dselivanov/text2vec/issues) (preferably) or directly by email.
-    - package is tested on linux and OS X platforms, so Windows users are especially welcome.
 - Fork and start contributing.
 Vignettes, docs, tests, use cases are very welcome.
 - Or just give me a star on [project page](https://github.com/dselivanov/text2vec) :-)